RECENT POSTS

 The People’s Temple Disciples of Christ

 Jim Jones was a Communist and began his experiences within religion in the Pentecostal services in Indiana.
-He opened his own Community Unity Church, which he later renamed The Peoples Temple and he had spotted healing services around the area, realizing their potential for income and a method to support his ideas.
+He opened his own Community Unity Church, which he later renamed The Peoples Temple and he had spotted healing services around the area, realizing their income potential and a method to support his ideas.

 Slowly his reputation for healing services grew where he claimed he could heal all ailments.
 This for Jones was a method of attracting people to his church and primarily an income revenue while he concentrated his efforts on his preaching and increasing his supporters.

-As Jones expanded his empire across States, he continued his community work with a series of children’s homes, nursing homes for the elderly and supporting children with special needs, all the time raising his profile and increasing his following.
+As Jones expanded his empire across States, he continued his community work with a series of children’s homes, nursing homes for the elderly, and supporting children with special needs, all the time raising his profile and increasing his following.

 Narcissistic Behaviour and Lack of Empathy